National Philanthropy Day Nominations

 To nominate an individual or an organization, please read through the materials and submit your nomination today.
 Involvement in AFP Greater Madison is not a requirement of nominees or nominators.
 As an organization, we value ethical fundraising and do look to ensure that honorees are meeting that expectation.
 You can read more about our Code of Ethics here.

-Please note that chosen honorees will be publicly honored at a celebration held in November each year.
-It is the responsibility of the nominator to have the approval of their nominee before submission.
+Please note that chosen honorees will be publicly honored at a celebration held on November 9th.
+It is the responsibility of the nominator to have the approval of their nominee before submission as well as their availability to be at the event.

 Who can be a nominee?